 There are a variety of ways that members are participating in the generation of distributed energy.
-Please do not hesitate to contact us if you have questions about any of these options.
-Please also read VEC's Interconnection Guidelines if you are considering interconnecting energy sources to VEC's distribution network.
+You can contact us if you have any questions about any of these options.
+Please also read VEC's Interconnection Guidelines if you are considering interconnecting energy sources to VEC.

 Sustainably Priced Energy Enterprises (SPEED) Standard Offer

 SPEED is typically applied to large-scale renewable energy systems.
 The SPEED resources are essentially generation sites where Vermont utilities are required to buy their retail sale load share.
 This type of system requires dedicated metering and communications.
 The Standard Offer sets retail rates for qualifying renewable energy systems.
 Learn more.

 The SHEI (Sheffield Highgate Export Interface) is an ISONE defined transmission region in northern Vermont.
 A VELCO-owned 115kV transmission line from Sheffield to Highgate to St. Albans and a GMP owned 34.5kV sub-transmission line from VELCO East Fairfax to Lowell make up the region.
 Around 21,500 VEC members are fed off of these transmission lines and the area has significantly less load than generation.
 Since the load in the region is often low (spring and fall), when generation from Wind and Hydro tend to be high, there is excess generation that needs to flow out on the transmission system.
 The capacity of this transmission (originally designed to meet the load) limits its ability to export the power to the rest of Vermont and New England and as a result projects are curtailed (shut down or limited generation).
 VEC is recommends that any new generation should be located outside of the SHEI.
 A map has been developed to assist in the locating of generation.
 Click here.